-Day 9: Christmas in Cappadocia!
+Day 13: In Cappadocia

-For a literally uplifting start to your Christmas Day how about taking the opportunity (optional) to enjoy an unforgettable flight in a hot-air balloon over Cappadocia's extraordinary landscapes of volcanic cones, wind-eroded cliffs and quite possibly snow-covered valleys?
-Note that this activity is not an included part of your tour and you participate at your own expense and your own risk.
+For those that wish this morning at sunrise you have the opportunity (optional) to enjoy an unforgettable experience: to float in a hot-air balloon over Cappadocia's extraordinary landscapes of volcanic cones, wind-eroded cliffs and rich, green valleys.
+Note that this activity is not an included part of our tour and you participate at your own risk.

-Later, after breakfast at the hotel, start your Christmas Day by exploring the monastic centre of Goreme, one of the very earliest Christian settlements in the world.
-Goreme was founded by St. Basil during the 4th century and the area is now described as an 'open-air museum', with rock-hewn churches and monastic dwellings dotting the landscape, often decorated with well-preserved Byzantine frescoes.
-Later visit picturesque Pasabag Valley, whose cone-shaped chapels and hermitages look as if they have been sculpted by artists.
-Finishing Christmas Day literally on a high, climb the pinnacle shaped rock-carved natural citadel of Uchisar, with its spectacular views of the whole region from the top.
+Later, start a full day exploration of the region with a visit to the monastic centre of Goreme.
+The town was founded by St. Basil as the first Christian monastic centre during the 4th century.
+Now the area is described as an 'open-air museum', with rock-hewn churches and monastic dwellings dotting the landscape, often decorated with well-preserved Byzantine frescoes.
+Later visit picturesque Pasabag Valley, where cone-shaped chapels and hermitages look as if they have been sculpted by contemporary artists!
+Finishing literally on a high, you will stop by the rock-carved natural citadel of Uchisar with its spectacular views of the whole region from the top.

 On the way back to the hotel there will be the opportunity to stop at Avanos, an attractive town famous for its red clay, which has been used in pottery since the 2nd millennium BC.
-You will visit the studio of a local Cappadocian pottery artist and have the chance to watch the creation of traditional pottery and ceramic masterpieces.
-Later enjoy a Turkish-style Christmas dinner at a popular local restaurant.
+You will visit the studio of a local Cappadocian pottery artist and have the chance to the creation of traditional pottery and ceramic masterpieces.

+Enjoy dinner at a popular local restaurant this evening.